Global payments

 1. Infinity

-Infinity is built especially for Indian freelancers, exporters, agencies, and companies that work with foreign customers.
-Infinity is built from the ground up to address the problems Indian professionals face compared to traditional platforms that modify international systems for India.
+Infinity is a modern fintech payment platform built for Indian freelancers, exporters, agencies, and businesses that work with international clients.
+Infinity is created to address the problems that Indian professionals face while receiving cross-border payments from traditional methods like SWIFT.

 The most significant feature of Infinity is its clear pricing structure.
 It eliminates the complexity caused by numerous hidden fees by charging a single, all-inclusive transaction fee of 0.5%.

-Furthermore, users receive accurate exchange rates with no hidden margins because to Infinity's 0% forex markup.
+Furthermore, users can convert thir international payments at live exchange rates with no hidden margins because of Infinity's 0% forex markup.
 When compared to other traditional platforms, this alone may lead to significant savings.

 Another significant benefit is settlement speed.
-Users may access their funds within 24-hour settlements, which enhances cash flow and financial planning.
+Users can access their funds within 24-hour settlements, which enhances cash flow and financial planning.

 Additionally, Infinity makes it easy for businesses and freelancers to comply with regulations by offering instant and free FIRA.